kenken64/NUSISS-DevOpsEng/workshop/workshop3.md

 git commit -m "fail the test case" git push origin development
 ```
-14. The outcome of the build will be unstable
+14. The outcome of the build will be unstable.
+Status of the build will be flag out as amber.
 <br>
 <img style="float: center;" src="./screens/jenkinsci18.png">
 <br>